 What are cover orders and how to use them?

 A Cover Order (CO) is an order with an in-built risk mitigation mechanism.
-Simply put, a cover order is a market order or limit order that is placed along with a stop loss order.
-Since a stop loss order is placed, the maximum loss you will bear is known in advance if the trade moves against the trader.
+A cover order combines a market order or limit order with a stop loss order, ensuring that the maximum potential loss is known in advance if the trade moves against the trader.
 The purpose of cover orders is to reduce the risk for both the broker and the trader while also allowing the trader to leverage their positions more effectively.

-COs aren't allowed on BSE and across F&O segments.
+- Cover orders are not permitted on the BSE and across F&O segments.

-Remember, while placing a buy CO, your limit price has to be higher than your stop-loss trigger price, and while placing a sell CO, your limit price has to be lower than your stop loss trigger price.
-The stop loss trigger price is allowed within the range of 10% while placing a CO.
-Check the below GIF on how to place a CO.
+When placing a buy cover order, ensure the limit price is higher than the stop-loss trigger price.
+When placing a sell cover order, the limit price should be lower than the stop loss trigger price.
+The stop-loss trigger price is allowed within a range of 10% when placing a cover order.

-If one leg of the cover order is rejected/cancelled for any reason, you will have to reach our support desk over the phone to square off the position.
-Please get in touch with us on our helpline at 080 4718 1888 / 080 4719 1999 from 8:30 AM to 4:30 PM on working days.
+If one leg of the cover order is rejected/cancelled for any reason, clients will need to contact our support desk over the phone to square off the position.
+Please reach out to Zerodha's helpline at 080 4718 1888 / 080 4719 1999 from 8:30 AM to 5:00 PM on working days.